atuttle/blog/blog/2026/on-the-ai-of-it-all.md

 It advantages you to evolve with the field.
 AI code generation is a new tool, and when used well, can be quite powerful.
 Choosing to avoid it is taking a bet that the bubble will burst or the industry will revolt.
 It might be smart to hedge and at least maintain a minimum level of fluency.

 Hence my guilt, and why I feel like a hypocrite.
 I am starting to realize that I don't like the morals of the path we're on, but I can't justify fully detaching either.

+Is it a moral failing to use AI to write some of my code?
+No more than it's a moral failing to shop at Walmart because it's closer and their groceries are cheaper, so I can feed my family for less and have more money for my mortgage, heat, and the occasional vacation.

+If I have a moral obligation in this scenario, it's to use my voice to fight for better working conditions and pay for Walmart workers, for more regulation on datacenters and the numerous harms they can do, and for AI companies to pay slightly more attention to social-good and less to their position in the race for AGI than they already are.